-The book was so popular he was asked to read from it to audiences around the world, which gave him the honour of having one of the first major successful speakers tours) where he made as much from speaking as he did from writing the book – a business model that hold true for many speakers today.
+The book was so popular that Dickens was asked to read from it to audiences around the world, which gave him the honour of having one of the first major successful speakers tours.
+Dickens ended up making as much from speaking as he did from writing the book – a business model that hold true for many speakers today.

 A Christmas Carol is credited

 Dickens is also the person to thank for popularising the term “Merry Christmas” – a term that came to epitomise the essence of the Christmas celebration, and to make greeting card manufacturers a stack of money (and became the standby of what to write in office Christmas cards when you were stuck for words).

 If you are looking for more Christmas themed words, check out our groan-worthy Christmas Dad Jokes.